How to Plan an Extended Wedding Weekend

 "It's over before you know it."
-How many times have you heard that bridal bit?
-The solution?
-Prolong the party.
-Take a cue from the hottest trend in weddings: three-day weekend celebrations.
+How many times have you heard that piece of wisdom?
+But we have a solution—prolong the party!
+Take a cue from a tried-and-true trend in weddings: three-day weekend celebrations.
 Even if your location seems more familiar than foreign, creative hospitality will make the wedding an endlessly fascinating trip.
-Keep the festivities rolling (and yourself relatively stress-free) with these party pointers.
-(Disclaimer: This article isn't meant to imply you need to do all these things.
-We just want you to be familiar with the options.)
+(You definitely don't need to incorporate any or all of these celebrations though—they're just suggestions!)
+Keep the festivities rolling—and yourself relatively stress free—with these party pointers.

-If most of your wedding guests are out-of-towners, or if they're just folks you haven't seen in a while, a welcome party is a great way to greet everyone in a relaxed, no-pressure atmosphere.
+Why: If most of your wedding guests are out-of-towners, or if they're just people you haven't seen in a while, a welcome party is a great way to greet everyone in a relaxed, no-pressure atmosphere.

 Who Hosts: Anything goes with this one.
 You and your fiance can certainly act as emcees and welcome the crew, or another family member or close friend can host.
-If you're also having a rehearsal dinner, definitely don't ask the groom's parents to host the welcome party.
-If you can't come up with the cash on your own, ask both sets of parents to host jointly.
+If you're also having a rehearsal dinner that the groom's parents are hosting, definitely don't ask them to also host the welcome party.
+But if you can't come up with the funds on your own, you can consider asking both sets of parents to host jointly.

 Who to Invite: All of your out-of-town guests, naturally, though why not invite the guests who live down the block too?
 The more the merrier, we say.
 Most to-be-weds invite most of their guests to the welcome party.

-Brilliant Idea: Are guests coming in from the places where you grew up?
-Show your hometown pride with a pair of signature cocktails named for your former stomping grounds or choose local beer and wine to serve with dinner.
+Take It a Step Further: Are guests coming in from the places where you grew up?
+Show your hometown pride with a pair of signature cocktails named for your former stomping grounds, or choose local beer and wine to serve with dinner.

-As everyone is brimming with anticipation on the eve of the wedding, this celebratory, often casual dinner is filled with toasts, roasts, and general good cheer.
-This is a good time for the bride and groom to present the attendants' gifts.
-Make sure to also give your parents and anyone else who was an integral part of the wedding-planning process a token of your appreciation -- flowers, a nice bottle of wine, or even a sentimental toast will do.
+Why: As everyone is brimming with anticipation on the eve of the wedding, this celebratory, often casual dinner is filled with toasts, roasts and general good cheer.
+This is a good time for the couple to present the attendant gifts.
+Make sure to also give your parents and anyone else who was an integral part of the wedding-planning process a token of your appreciation—flowers, a nice bottle of wine or even a sentimental toast will do.

-A day or two before the wedding -- typically following the ceremony rehearsal.
+When: A day or two before the wedding—typically following the ceremony rehearsal.
 If 90 percent of your wedding is comprised of out-of-towners, consider hosting an intimate dinner with just the wedding party two nights before the wedding, then a more casual and relaxed welcome party (like we just described) the night before the wedding.

 Who Hosts: Traditionally, the groom's parents.
 But depending on who is paying for the wedding, the couple or the bride's family may decide to host this event.

 When: The morning after the wedding.
-Keep in mind hotel checkout times when picking an appropriate start time (10:30 or 11:00 a.m., for instance); you don't want to start the brunch too late, especially if out-of-towners are going to be itching to get on the road.
+Keep in mind hotel checkout times when picking an appropriate start time (10:30 or 11 a.m., for instance).
+You don't want to start the brunch too late, especially if out-of-towners are going to be itching to get on the road.